francisdavey/physics/planning/leibniz.md

 - REMARK: Bartels treats ds as a cogerm differential form because you can define any phi(forms of the form df) as a cogerm differential form.
 I.e. ds is a function of dx and dy so it a cogerm differential form, by lifting in the obvious way.
 I, on the other hand, get to ds more directly.
 Though the result is the same (is it always the same?)
 - Not 1-forms because they have access to all rates of change of the curve, 1-forms only work with equivalence classes with the same tangent vector.

+### Episode: partial differentials
+- Can we do all of the above for partials?

 ## LOAD-BEARING
 - [ ] Epsilon-style definition of derivative, Lim epsilon->0 of 1/epsilon( f(x+ε) − f(x)) — it or something like it is needed no later than the definition of df, which will involve some kind of limit.
 We also need it if we want to contrast differentials v derivatives  — status: idea
 - [ ] The Limit approach to delta y/delta x (i.e. with delta x tending to zero).
 This is the school definition which (we hope) is familiar.
 It is very close to the epsilon-style definition, but does not absolutely require a functional dependence.
 It is perhaps more direct than defining df.
 You can see it on a picture.
 It is useful (because it explains what is going at school level) — status: idea